Yoast/plugin-grunt-tasks/README.md

 ## Release History
+### 1.4.3
+- Makes postcss use the new [Yoast browserslist](https://github.com/Yoast/javascript/tree/develop/packages/browserslist-config) package to determine browsers we support.
+- Update autoprefixer to prevent version clashes with browserslist.

 ### 1.4.2
 - Fixes a bug where the stable version would not be updated in README.md when running the update-version task.